 - Test the visual layout of your content.
 Spread out your text chunks and visuals on the floor.
 Can you read the text from a standing position or does it need to be larger?
 Ask a friend or roommate if the organization makes sense to them.
 Have them talk through how they read the materials and what questions they have.
 If the questions are things you could answer in conversation, great!
 If the questions reflect confusion about your project, you might need to revise.

 You are responsible for transporting your poster to and from the conference site.
 Ideally, print your poster in a size that can be rolled up and slid into a tube for transport.

 The poster display boards are 4’ x 8’, and your poster must fit comfortably within that space.
 There are enough display boards to accommodate one poster per side of the board.
 You are responsible for mounting your own poster; the planning team will bring push pins, but you also are welcome to bring your own.

 Please set up your poster on Wednesday afternoon or Thursday morning and leave your poster for viewing throughout the entire Convention.
 Space is available on a first come, first choice of location basis.
 Posters may only be displayed on the display boards provided in the designated area.

-If you are presenting in-person in Chicago, your poster will be on display throughout the Convention, you have a designated session time slot during which you will “present” your poster and interact with attendees about your work.
+If you are presenting in-person in Chicago, your poster will be on display throughout the Convention, and you have a designated session time slot during which you will “present” your poster and interact with attendees about your work.
 Please arrive a few minutes early and stay near your poster throughout the duration of your session.
 You are welcome to stand near your poster at any other time as well.

 Poster Presentation Tips: